-Net cash provided by (used in) investing activities was (\$78,000), \$612,000 and \$678,000 for the years ended December 31, 2010, 2009 and 2008, respectively.
-The net cash used in investing activities in 2010 was due to purchases of equipment.
-The decrease in net cash provided by investing activities in 2009 and 2008 was primarily due to maturities of marketable securities.
+Net cash provided by (used in) investing activities was (\$0.5 million), (\$0.1 million) and \$0.6 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+The net cash used in investing activities in 2011 and 2010 was due to purchases of equipment.
+The decrease in net cash provided by investing activities in 2010 from 2009 was primarily due to maturities of marketable securities in 2009.

-Our financing activities provided us with \$77,000, \$8.0 million and \$54,000 for the years ended December 31, 2010, 2009 and 2008, respectively.
-The net cash provided by financing activities in 2009 was primarily associated with a private equity financing in October 2009, as described in Note 7 to the Financial Statements.
-Total proceeds were approximately \$7.9 million, after deducting expenses associated with the issuance.
-The net cash provided by financing activities in 2010 and 2008 primarily related to proceeds from issuances of shares under the Employee Stock Purchase Plan and stock option exercises.
+Our financing activities provided us with \$24.1 million, \$0.1 million and \$8.0 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+The net cash provided by financing activities in 2011 was related to a convertible note financing in April 2011 and a private equity financing in July 2011.
+The net cash provided by financing activities in 2010 was solely related to proceeds from issuances of shares under the Employee Stock Purchase Plan and stock option exercises.
+The net cash provided by financing activities in 2009 was primarily associated with a private equity financing in October 2009.

-Historically, we have financed our operations, including technology and product research and development, primarily through sales of our common stock, royalties received on sales of Retin-A Micro and Carac, the sale of our rights to royalties on sales of Retin-A Micro and Carac, income from collaborative research and development fees, proceeds received from the sales of our Analytical Standards division and our cosmeceutical and toiletry business and interest earned on short-term investments.
+Historically, we have financed our operations, including technology and product research and development, primarily through sales of our common stock and other securities, royalties received on sales of Retin-A Micro and Carac, the sale of our rights to royalties on sales of Retin-A Micro and Carac, income from collaborative research and development fees, proceeds received from the sales of our Analytical Standards division and our cosmeceutical and toiletry business and interest earned on short-term investments.